 The key to turning down an offer from an interested company is to do so politely and tactfully and by providing specific reasons for rejecting their offer.

-When rejecting an offer from one company to join another company, candidates should leave the door open for further conversation by exhibiting interest in working with the company at a future date.
+And when rejecting an offer, you should always leave the window open for further conversation by exhibiting interest in working with the company in the future.

 It is not uncommon for recruiters to reach out to candidates 6 months or a year later and get them to reopen negotiations.
-A number of the alumni at Interview Kickstart have been approached by and have joined companies they once rejected.
+A number Interview Kickstart alumni have been approached by and have joined companies they once rejected.

 Candidates can be transparent with recruiters about the fact that they are exploring multiple opportunities.

-However, it is not necessary for candidates to disclose all information regarding the companies they are interviewing with since this can be overwhelming to the recruiters and does not add any value to the negotiation process.
+However, it’s not necessary to disclose all information regarding the companies you are interviewing with since this can be overwhelming to the recruiters and does not add any value to the negotiation discussion.

-When sharing information about exploring other companies, candidates should mention only those companies which may pique the recruiters’ interest e.g. if they are interviewing with a competing company or a company that can make a better offer.
+When sharing information about exploring other companies, you should divulge the names of those companies which may pique the recruiters’ interest.
+For example, if you are interviewing with a competing company or a company that can make a better offer.

 Recruiters often ask candidates to disclose their existing compensation packages.
-This is one way for recruiters to gauge a candidate’s existing value based on which they can formulate an offer.
+This is one way for them to gauge a candidate’s existing value based on which they can formulate an offer.

 If a candidate’s existing salary is higher than market standards, they are likely to get a better deal based on their current earnings.